iai-group/arXivDigest/Setup.md

     * ```~/arXivDigest/config.json```
     * ```etc/arXivDigest/config.json```
     * ```%cwd%/config.json```

+Many of the scripts are recurrent processes that should be automated to run at specific times.
+This can be achieved by running the script with a cronjob.

+The scripts should be run in the following order:

+  * [Keyword scraper](keyword_scraper/): Should be run when a new [DBLP dump](https://dblp.uni-trier.de/faq/How+can+I+download+the+whole+dblp+dataset) is available.
+  * [Article scraper](scraper/): Should be run when ArXiv releases new articles.
+ArXiv release schedule can be found [here](https://arxiv.org/help/submit#availability).
+  * [Interleaver](interleave/): Should be run after the Article scraper, make sure that there is enough time for the recommender systems to generate recommendations between running the two scripts.
+  * [Evaluation](scripts/evaluation.py): Can be run at any time to evaluate the performance of the systems.

 ### Frontend and API

 How to deploy a flask application can be found [here](http://flask.pocoo.org/docs/0.12/deploying/)